warp.fem

 )

-Integrands are normal Warp kernels, meaning any usual Warp function can be used.
+Integrands are normal Warp kernels, meaning that they may contain arbitrary Warp functions.
 However, they accept a few special parameters:

 • Sample contains information about the current integration sample point, such as the element index and coordinates in element.

 • Domain designates an abstract integration domain.
-Several operators are also provided for domains, for example in the example below evaluating the normal at the current sample position:
+Evaluating a domain at a sample s as domain(s) yields the corresponding world position, and several operators are also provided domains, for example evaluating the normal at a given sample:

 @integrand